 Project management is full of indicators.
 They cover anything from change order impacts and rework, to risks, issues, and opportunities.
-Yet there is one type of indicator that most people want to see most of the time, and without having to jump through hoops to get it.
-It’s the one that shows you at a glance if a project is on track in terms of what it has cost so far, compared with what was budgeted.
-The one that shows you how much longer the project will take to complete.
+Yet there is one type of indicator that project teams need to see often, and without having to jump through hoops to get it.
+It’s the one that shows at a glance whether a project is on track in terms of what it cost so far, compared with what was budgeted.
+The one that shows how much longer the project will take to complete.
 The one that speaks volumes to senior management, project leaders, team members, and practically all other stakeholders.

 The Oh So Popular S-Curve

 Yes, we’re talking about the S-curve, a critical reporting tool in project management.
 On one screen, and in an entirely intuitive way, an S-curve lets you visually track both the progress of a project over time and the use of resources in this project.
 It helps project teams identify project growth, slippage, and target-to-actual project progress.
 PMO auditors salivate over the S-curve since it measures financial health via the Cost Performance Index (CPI) or the ratio of earned value (EV) over actual costs (AC), with clear insight into the past, current, and projected financial and schedule health of a project in aggregate or by work breakdown structure (WBS).
 Sales and marketing directors love the S-curve since it immediately shows them how well the company is meeting a customer’s expectations and being profitable by staying within budget.

 How Do You Deal with Complex Project Data?